Kerry Boustead: Playing career

-1970s
+Late 1970s

 Boustead made his first grade début with Innisfail Souths in 1977.
 He first represented for Queensland aged 18 in 1978 while playing for Innisfail Souths.
 Small in stature, Boustead outshone his giant New South Wales outside back rivals, Terry Fahey and Mark Harris, and that year he made his international representative début at 18 years and 310 days in 1978 in a Test against New Zealand thus becoming the youngest ever player to represent Australia.
 He played in all three Tests of that series.
 Boustead then went on the 1978 Kangaroo tour.

 All up he made twenty-five Test appearances for Australia and played in eighteen minor matches on two Kangaroo tours, including playing in all six tests on the undefeated 1982 Kangaroo tour.
 That squad, coached by Frank Stanton and included veterans such as team captain Max Krilich, Craig Young, Rod Reddy, Ray Price, and a crop of new stars such as vice-captain Wally Lewis, Mal Meninga, Wayne Pearce, Brett Kenny, Peter Sterling and Eric Grothe, became known as The Invincibles.

 In 1979 the Queensland Rugby League tried to block Boustead's move to Sydney, although Eastern Suburbs ultimately gained his services.
 He broke his ankle in his first season in Sydney.
 After having played for New South Wales in 1979 under residential selection criteria, Boustead represented Queensland in the first ever State of Origin match in 1980.
 He scored Queensland's first ever try in State of Origin and is one of a handful of players to have scored 3 tries in an Origin game.

 Ironically, Boustead was initially against the State of Origin concept, believing that players should represent the state where they currently lived and played.

-1980s
+1980s & early 1990s

 Boustead played in the centres in Easts' loss to Canterbury in the 1980 Grand Final.
 He toured with Frank Stanton's 1982 'Invincibles', playing all six tests on tour against Papua New Guinea, Great Britain and France.
 Boustead stayed with the Roosters till the end of 1982 and then in 1983 followed his club coach Bob Fulton to Manly-Warringah for four seasons.

-In the Australian off-seasons he played in the UK for Hull Kingston Rovers in 1985–86 and 1986–87, including playing in the centres for Hull KR in their 46-10 loss to the 1986 Kangaroos.
+In the Australian off-seasons he played in the UK for Hull Kingston Rovers in 1985–86 and 1986–87, including playing in the centres for Hull KR in their 46–10 loss to the 1986 Kangaroos.
 However leg, collarbone and shoulder injuries seriously disrupted the momentum of his career in this period.
 In 1986 while still at Manly he played in only seven matches of the 25 round regular season.
 In 1988 Boustead resumed his career with the North Sydney Bears making thirty-three appearances in his last three seasons, including playing in the Bears 1989 Reserve Grade premiership winning team, before retiring at the end of 1990.